EZO Logo

 Building an effective hardware asset management system is important, but assuring that it operates optimally requires following a set of best practices.

-1. Establish, strategize, and plan the process
+1. Establish, Strategize and Plan the Process

 Every organization needs planning to set objectives and work towards these objectives to achieve long-term results.
 Implementing any process without planning can cause confusion and errors.
 This is also true when implementing the hardware asset management process.